Raku/doc/README.md

 This is currently the recommended way to consume the documentation.
 The tooling to build and run this site is [available on github](https://github.com/Raku/doc-website).

+This repository is not intended to be installed as a module.

 ## README in other languages

   [日本語](resources/i18n/jp/README.jp.md)